krzemienski/awesome-from-stars/README.md

 * [agarrharr/awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps): 🖥 📊 🕹 🛠 A curated list of command line apps
 * [rootsongjc/awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native): A curated list for awesome cloud native tools, software and tutorials.  - https://jimmysong.io/awesome-cloud-native/
 * [irazasyed/awesome-cloudflare](https://github.com/irazasyed/awesome-cloudflare): ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
-* [unskript/Awesome-CloudOps-Automation](https://github.com/unskript/Awesome-CloudOps-Automation): Ready to use cloud-ops templates, organized by connectors to jumpstart your runbook automation in minutes. 😎 published by the unSkript community.
+* [unskript/Awesome-CloudOps-Automation](https://github.com/unskript/Awesome-CloudOps-Automation): Cloud-ops automation runbooks that are ready to use.
+Build your own automations using the hundreds of drag and drop actions included in the repository.
+Built on Jupyter Notebooks, our automation platform jumpstarts your SRE RunBook creation. 😎 published by the unSkript community.
 * [onqtam/awesome-cmake](https://github.com/onqtam/awesome-cmake): A curated list of awesome CMake resources, scripts, modules and examples.
 * [joho/awesome-code-review](https://github.com/joho/awesome-code-review): An "Awesome" list of code review resources - articles, papers, tools, etc
 * [coder/awesome-code-server](https://github.com/coder/awesome-code-server): Projects, resources, and tutorials that take code-server to the next level